helix-editor/helix/README.md

 Packages are available for various distributions (see [Installation docs](https://docs.helix-editor.com/install.html)).

-If you wold like to build from source.:
+If you would like to build from source:

 ```shell
 git clone https://github.com/helix-editor/helix
 cd helix